NBISweden/workshop-ngsintro/README.md

 You can also run `rmarkdown::render("bla.Rmd")` on individual .Rmd/.md files.
 This is a time-saver as the whole website need not be rendered just to preview this one file.

 **Known issue**: Note that when rendering **slide** Rmd files locally using `render()`, the output is messed up.
 This is because it takes output and report style formatting from `_site.yml` when it should use it's own slide style definition from YAML.
 For now, either use `render_site()` or rename the `_site.yml` temporarily.

+## Test scripts

+For variant-calling and rnaseq, shell scripts are prepared to test the labs.
+The contents of these scripts should use identical steps and tools as the student would use in the lab.
+The aim of this script is to execute them on UPPMAX before the course.
+This should provide insight into broken links, broken tools, tool incompatibilities, core usage, ram usage and total space used.

+Test scripts are available inside the directory `scripts`.
+These are intended to be run on UPPMAX.
+Further instructions are available within the scripts.
+For rnaseq, use `rnaseq-master.sh` which internally uses other `rnaseq-*.sh` scripts.
+For variant-calling, use `vc-master.sh`.

 ---